morewings/css-vars-hook/README.md

     const {setTheme} = useRootTheme();

     // Wrong
-    // This will now work since setTheme is a side effect and will not be available during render stage setTheme(theme);
+    // This will not work! setTheme is a side effect and will not be available during render stage setTheme(theme);

     // Correct